-- i. drainage patterns and approximate slopes anticipated after major grading activities; - ii. areas where soil disturbance will occur; - iii. locations of all controls and buffers, either planned or in place; - iv. locations where temporary or permanent stabilization practices are expected to be used; - v. locations of construction support activities, including those located off-site; - vi. surface waters (including wetlands) either at, adjacent, or in close proximity to the site, and also indicate whether those waters are impaired; - vii. locations where stormwater discharges from the site directly to a surface water body or a municipal separate storm sewer system; - viii. vehicle wash areas; and - ix. designated points on the site where vehicles will exit onto paved roads (for instance, this applies to construction transition from unstable dirt areas to exterior paved roads).
+- viii. locations where stormwater discharges from the site directly to a surface water body or a municipal separate storm sewer system; - ix. vehicle wash areas; and - x. designated points on the site where vehicles will exit onto paved roads (for instance, this applies to construction transition from unstable dirt areas to exterior paved roads).